wofsauge/IsaacDocs/docs/Sprite.md

 [ ](#){: .abrep .tooltip .badge }
 #### boolean SetAnimation ( string AnimationName, boolean Reset = true ) {: .copyable aria-label='Functions' }

-???+ note "Notes"
+Similar to the `Sprite.Play` method, but does not start the animation.

-    Passing Reset as false will continue the animation from the current frame.
+- **Reset** - as false will continue the animation from the current frame.
 This is a really good tool for familiars that alternate between different FloatDirection animations dynamically and other entities that follow similar behaviors.

 ___
 ### Set·Frame () {: aria-label='Functions' }
 [ ](#){: .rep .tooltip .badge }
 #### void SetFrame ( int FrameNum ) {: .copyable aria-label='Functions' }
 #### void SetFrame ( string AnimationName, int FrameNum ) {: .copyable .secondH4 aria-label='Functions' }

-Sets currently playing frame.
+Changes the current animation to a specific frame.

+Note that normally, you would use the `Sprite.Update` method to automatically iterate the sprite's animation frame.
+Thus, this method is typically used for sprites that don't play animations.

+The `Sprite.SetFrame` method has two overloads: one which supports setting an animation at the same time, and one that uses the currently playing animation.

 ___
 ### Set·Last·Frame () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### void SetLastFrame ( ) {: .copyable aria-label='Functions' }

 Sets the currently playing animation to be on its last frame.
 ___
 ### Set·Layer·Frame () {: aria-label='Functions' }